akshay-3apr/aptos/README.md

 </p>
 <p>I have used fastai transfer learning to make use of resent50 model trained over imagenet.
 I have also made use of 1Cycle policy to train the data on APTOS dataset</p>

-<p>Thanking everyone whose kernels and blogs were refernced while building this model</p>
+<p>Thanking everyone whose kernels and blogs were referenced while building this model</p>

 ![](aptos.gif)